10 Ways to Get Silly with Little Kids

 Many of us parents today are operating in go, go, go mode, trying to get to work, school, a play activity, or you name it.
 And I don't know if I'm the only one, but I swear there are events where I am preparing to leave even hours before we have to.
 There are meltdowns.
 It doesn't matter what kind of background you have, parenting is challenging.
 Sometimes we lose our patience, skip giving choices, and give in to bad behaviors.
 It happens.
 It has definitely happened to me.

 Adding a dose of silly play can go a long way for a young child.
 It's remembering to get on their level.
 They really don't care that you're rushed and they're not really intending to make you irritated.
 They are learning how the world and their relationships work.
-Okay, sometimes they are intentionally being cruel when they didn't that precious, oh so precious, nap.
+Okay, sometimes it really feels like they are intentionally being cruel when they didn't that precious, oh so precious, nap.
 In this case, they don't seem to be themselves and are very hard to redirect or pacify.
-I have a three year old, so solidarity!
+I have a 3-year old, so solidarity!

 Here are 10 silly play ideas that don't require any toys.
 Just you and your child.